 Dr Curtis is a Professor of Medicine in the Division of Clinical Immunology and Rheumatology at the University of Alabama at Birmingham.

 Osteoporosis is underdiagnosed and undertreated in older men. https://www.eurekalert.org/pub_releases/2020-11/acor-oiu110520.php

 Walking downhill increases the risk of falls in older adults

 An eccentric contraction happens when the muscle lengthens under a load or tension.
-In the squat exercise, the quadriceps muscles contract ‘eccentrically’ as we go down.
-Similarly, when we walk downhill, descend stairs, or go from standing to sitting position, the muscles in our thighs lengthen under the load of the body.
+In the squat exercise, the quadriceps muscles contract eccentrically as we go down.
+Similarly, when we walk downhill, descend stairs, or go from standing to sitting, the muscles in our thighs lengthen under the body’s load.